Are you wondering how to give an injection in the buttock?

 - What is the volume you’re using?

-The best site to insert an IM injection if you’re alone is in the thigh since it’s very easy to access and see, and it can also handle a larger needle than the arm.
-With careful administration and maneuvering, you can apply an IM injection yourself into the hip and buttocks.
+The best IM shot location if you’re alone is in the thigh since it’s very easy to access and see, and it can also handle a larger needle than the arm.
+With careful administration and maneuvering, you can apply an IM hip injection yourself into the hip and buttocks.

 Landmarks for Intramuscular Injections

-Thigh: Divide the thigh area into three equal parts.
-The middle third area between the upper thigh and the knee is the injection site.
+IM Shot in Thigh: Divide the thigh area into three equal parts.
+The middle third area between the upper thigh and the knee is the thigh injection site, also know as the vastus lateralis injection site.
 Lift this muscle away from the bone to prepare for a thigh intramuscular injection.

 Upper Arm: At the top of the arm are bones that form an upside down triangle.
 The point of the triangle is the axillary line and the base line is the acromion line.
 Inject needle in the center of this triangle which is one to two inches below the acromion line.

-Hip: Lie down on your side to expose hip that will receive the injection.
+Hip: This is how to give a shot in the hip.
+Lie down on your side to expose hip that will receive the injection.
 Place hand where the buttocks meet the top of the thigh.
 Position hand so that the thumb faces the groin and the fingers face up towards your head.
 Separate index finger from remaining fingers to form a V shape.
 Inject in the center of this V.

-Buttocks: Divide one buttock (cheek) into four equal sections.
+Buttocks: To find the IM injection landmarks in the buttocks, divide one buttock (cheek) into four equal sections.
 The upper and outer section is where you’ll want to administer the IM injection.

 Choosing an IM Injection Needle – Gauge and Length